Gluten-King/VoxelBridge/docs/VXB_FORMAT.md

 ## UV Remapping Rules

 UVs are already remapped to atlas coordinates during export.
-For UV0, UVs are quantized using original sprite dimensions, then remapped to atlas placement.
-For UV1 (overlay), UVs are remapped to atlas unless `COLORMAP` mode is active.
+For UV0, UVs are stored as atlas pixel coordinates (float).
+For UV1, values are normalized [0,1] when `COLORMAP` is active; otherwise they are atlas pixel coordinates (float).

 ## Notes